-- 4.1 Frontline Capital Services pvt Limited (FCSL) has resolved that it would, as an Internal Policy, take adequate measures to prevent money laundering and shall put in place a frame work to report cash and suspicious transactions to FIU as per the guidelines of PMLA Rules, 2002. - 4.2 The Board of Director will appoint a director or senior employee to act as the Principal Officer.
-The Principal Officer will be responsible for: - Compliance of the provisions of the PMLA and AML Guidelines - Policy for Acceptance of Client - Procedure for identifying the Client - Ensure that FCSL discharges its legal obligation for Transaction monitoring and reporting especially Suspicious Transaction Report (STR) to the concerned authorities.

-4.3 The main aspect of this policy is the Customer Due Diligence (CDD) Process which comprises the following:

-Obtaining sufficient information in order to identify persons who beneficially own or control securities account or on whose behalf transaction is conducted;

-Verify the Customer's identity using reliable, independent source document, data or information;

-Identify beneficial ownership and control, i.e. determine which individual(s)

-ultimately own(s) or control(s) the customer and/or the person on whose behalf a transaction is being conducted; and the transaction conducted are consistent with the client's background/financial status, its activities and risk profile, , taking into account, where necessary, the customer's source of funds.
+- 4.1 Frontline Stock Brokers Private Limited (FSBPL) has resolved that it would, as an Internal Policy, take adequate measures to prevent money laundering and shall put in place a frame work to report cash and suspicious transactions to FIU as per the guidelines of PMLA Rules, 2002. - 4.2 The Board of Director will appoint a director or senior employee to act as the Principal Officer.
+The Principal Officer will be responsible for: - Compliance of the provisions of the PMLA and AML Guidelines - Policy for Acceptance of Client - Procedure for identifying the Client - Ensure that FSBPL discharges its legal obligation for Transaction monitoring and reporting especially Suspicious Transaction Report (STR) to the concerned authorities. - 4.3 The main aspect of this policy is the Customer Due Diligence (CDD) Process which comprises the following: - Obtaining sufficient information in order to identify persons who beneficially own or control securities account or on whose behalf transaction is conducted; - Verify the Customer's identity using reliable, independent source document, data or information; - Identify beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or control(s) the customer and/or the person on whose behalf a transaction is being conducted; and - Conduct on-going due diligence and scrutiny of the account/client to ensure that the transaction conducted are consistent with the client's background/financial status, its activities and risk profile, , taking into account, where necessary, the customer's source of funds.